nutjob-laboratories/erk/README.txt

                         Use an alternate script storage location -T DIRECTORY, --styles DIRECTORY
-                        Use an alternate style storage location
+                        Use an alternate style storage location -M FILE, --macros FILE
+                        Use an alternate macro save file
 ```
 # Frequently asked questions